Aaryan04/Air-Quality-Prediction-System/README.md

 This project was built while interning at Gustovalley Technovations LLP as a Machine Learning intern.

 This project involved numerous steps before obtaining a final prediction system.
+Following steps were implemented-

-This were:
+#1.Data Collection: Collected the real-time data using Air Quality API